xmtp/xmtp-dot-org/docs/dev-concepts/wallets.md

 :::tip

-XMTP is compatible with all EVM chains so this list isn't exhaustive.
+XMTP is compatible with all EVM chains, so this list isn't exhaustive.

-In addition, XMTP is chain-agnostic so multi-chain support is possible.
+In addition, XMTP is chain-agnostic, so multi-chain support is possible.
 Want to propose a path to compatibility for other popular chains such as Bitcoin, Solana, or Tezos?
 Do it via an [XMTP grant](/grants)!

 :::